articles

 poet 'Sukanto Bhattyacharya'.
 Salil set some of his poems to music.
 These songs,

 like 'Runner' and 'Abaak Prithibi' have become part of the Bengali culture.
-Different situations and events prompted him to write poems.
-During the 300

 years celebration of Calcutta he wrote a poem which questioned and challenged